With 48 hours left, Romney eyes Iowa breakthrough

 "Lead this country.
 That's what I ask the people of Iowa.
 Lead, don't defer," Santorum said.
 "Don't put forward somebody who isn't good enough to do what is necessary to change this country."

-Michele Bachmann, who could face the end of the line if she does badly in Iowa, went to church on Sunday morning to woo the critical Christian conservative vote, which has been split among her, Santorum, Gingrich and Texas Governor Rick Perry.
+Michele Bachmann, who could face the end of the line if she does badly in Iowa, went to church to woo the critical Christian conservative vote, which has been split between her, Santorum, Gingrich and Rick Perry.

 Bachmann has sunk to the bottom of polls and is beset by a lack of money and staff desertions.